 You can buy EVs the same way as traditional petrol and diesel cars

-New EVs can be bought in exactly the same way as conventional petrol or diesel cars – via dealerships or leased through leasing companies.
-Tesla is an exception, as it does not have a traditional dealer network, so most sales are online.
+New EVs can be bought in exactly the same way as conventional petrol and diesel cars – via dealerships or leased through leasing companies.

-If you're confused about which make and model to go for, the Energy Saving Trust has a handy EV comparison tool that lets you check prices and specifications of all the makes and models for full electric and plug-in hybrids.
+If you're confused about which vehicle to go for, the Energy Saving Trust has a handy EV comparison tool that lets you check prices and specifications of all makes and models of full electric and plug-in hybrids.

-The EVA is a scheme that is given to individual locations to certify their knowledge of EVs.
-It is operated by the National Franchised Dealers Association, and is approved by the Energy Saving Trust and the Government's Office for Zero Emission Vehicles.
+This scheme allows individual locations to certify their knowledge of EVs.
+It's operated by the National Franchised Dealers' Association, and is approved by the Energy Saving Trust and the Government's Office for Zero Emission Vehicles.

 See our car finance guides to help you find the best way to buy your new car.